pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 5. Customize **Table Filter** to filter the tables that you want to replicate.
 For the rule syntax, refer to [table filter rules](/table-filter.md).

     - **Add filter rules**: you can set filter rules in this column.
 By default, there is a rule `*. *`, which stands for replicating all tables.
-When you add a new rule, TiDB Cloud queries all the tables in TiDB and displays the tables that can be replicated in the list box on the right.
+When you add a new rule, TiDB Cloud queries all the tables in TiDB and displays only the tables that match the rules in the box on the right.
     - **Tables to be replicated**: this column shows the tables to be replicated.
 But it does not show the new tables to be replicated in the future or the schemas to be fully replicated.
     - **Tables without valid keys**: this column shows tables without unique and primary keys.
 For these tables, because no unique identifier can be used by the downstream system to handle duplicate events, their data might be inconsistent during replication.
 To avoid such issues, it is recommended that you add unique keys or primary keys to these tables before the replication, or set filter rules to filter out these tables.
 For example, you can filter out the table `test.tbl1` using "!test.tbl1".